 In 1998 and 1999, Arista Project concessions were leased to Apex Silver Corporation ("Apex").
-Apex carried out an exploration program involving geologic mapping, surface sampling, and an eleven (11) hole reverse circulation (RC) drilling program (1,242 m) into the flat-lying vein, manto-style deposit ("Manto Vein").
+Apex carried out an exploration program involving geologic mapping, surface sampling, and an eleven (11) hole reverse circulation (RC) drilling program comprised of 1,242 m into the flat-lying vein, manto-style deposit ("Manto vein").

 GRC has carried out a continuous exploration program since 2003.
 This exploration has included an aggressive program of surface and underground drilling.
-Mining of the Arista Project began in 2010, underground mining commenced in 2011, and underground Switchback vein system mining began in 2017.
+Mining of the Arista Project began in 2010, underground mining commenced in 2011 in the Arista vein system and underground mining in the Switchback vein system began in 2017.

-Since the commencement of production from the Don David Gold Mine in 2010, DDGM has produced 379,013 ounces of gold and 25,895,756 ounces of silver from the 5,992,068 tonnes shipped to the DDGM Processing Facility.
-In addition, 16,605 tonnes of copper, 69,583 tonnes of lead, and 190,334 tonnes of zinc have been produced from the plant.
+Since the commencement of production from the Don David Gold Mine in 2010, DDGM has produced 388,919 ounces of gold and 26,815,592 ounces of silver from the 6,348,701 tonnes shipped to the DDGM Processing Facility.
+In addition, 17,247 tonnes of copper, 72,265 tonnes of lead, and 198,079 tonnes of zinc have been produced from the plant.